 Published by the musée du quai Branly

-Barbara Plankensteiner, Director of the African Collections in Museum für Völkerkunde in Vienna
+Barbara Plankensteiner, Director of the African Collections in the Museum für Völkerkunde in Vienna

-Yves Le Fur, joint director of the Heritage and Collections Department at the Quai Branly Museum.
+Yves Le Fur, joint Director of the Heritage and Collections Department at the musée du quai Branly Museum.

 21 international experts (Germany, UK, Austria, Benin, France, Nigeria..) constitute the collective authorship of this compilation.